Blendify/blender-manual/blender_docs/manual/modeling/meshes/editing/edges.rst

 Using Face Selection
 --------------------

-To rotate an edge based on faces you must select two faces, (*Adjacent selected faces*), otherwise Blender notifies you with an error message, *"ERROR: Could not find any select edges that can be rotated"*.
-Using either *Rotate Edge CW* or *Rotate Edge CCW* will produce exactly the same results as if you had selected the common edge shown in (*Selected edge rotated CW and CCW.*).
+To rotate an edge based on faces you must select two faces, Fig. Adjacent selected faces, otherwise Blender notifies you with an error message, ``"ERROR: Could not find any select edges that can be rotated"``.
+Using either *Rotate Edge CW* or *Rotate Edge CCW* will produce exactly the same results as if you had selected the common edge shown in Fig. Selected edge rotated CW and CCW.

 Delete Edge Loop